mbegg/smartbooks-canadian-tax-rates/README.md

-# SmartBooks Canadian Tax Rates
+# ELK Books Canadian Tax Rates

 Centralized repository for Canadian provincial and territorial tax rates used by SmartBooks accounting software.